 Potential Dangers When You Leave Alone A Schnauzer

 A schnauzer is a generally friendly and happy-go-lucky dog that can be quite independent when left alone.
+Leaving a schnauzer alone for extended periods can be dangerous for the dog and your home.
 However, they also feel high interest and may explore every corner of your home for fun or food.
 This means they’re at risk of getting into trouble if they’re not careful.
 Here are some common dangers that schnauzers are particularly susceptible to:

-- Eaten by predators – A curious schnauzer may investigate strange noises or smells close to the ground.
+• Eaten by predators – A curious schnauzer may investigate strange noises or smells close to the ground.
 This could lead him to danger from predatory animals like foxes or hawks.
-Always supervise your pet outdoors, and only leave him supervised near wildlife if you’re confident in his safety behavior.
+Always supervise your pet outdoors, and only leave him supervised near wildlife if you’re confident in his safety behaviour.

 The Personality Of A Schnauzer